mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 The simplest entry between two ships is via a pair of mated airlocks.
-If this is the route taken, the boarding party makes their way to the opposing ship’s airlock door and, if allowed to enter, simply walk through the door after it is opened.
+If this is the route taken, the boarding party makes their way to the opposing ship's airlock door and, if allowed to enter, simply walk through the door after it is opened.
 However, forced boarding is rarely that easy.
 There is the danger of booby-trapped airlocks for